02 Nov, 2020 Time to take responsibility to educate our own children and youth again

 The current against the Christian view of live, care and love is increasing.

-- If schools say that a boy isn’t a boy even though he is one biologically (i.e. sex doesn’t define gender), how many years before children accept this to be true, and a sex change the best thing – despite the statistics we aren’t told about that suggest otherwise (like 18 or 20 cases of gender dysphoria in the young self-resolving by 20, while the alternative of gender change yielded a 50% suicide rate prior two age 23)?
+- If schools say that a boy isn’t a boy even though he is one biologically (i.e. sex doesn’t define gender), how many years before children accept this to be true, and a sex change the best thing – despite the statistics we aren’t told about that suggest otherwise (like studies showing that 18 of 20 cases of gender dysphoria in the young self-resolved by age 20, while the alternative of gender change yielded a 50% suicide rate prior two age 23)?
 How long before she embraces views that differ to her parents?

-- What about abortion being ok – and any critique of it considered ‘judgmental’ or ‘anti-woman’?
+- What about abortion being ok – and any critique of it considered ‘judgmental’ or ‘anti-woman’ – despite the death of a person?

-- What about Euthanasia?
-Most University students vote Labour or Greens.
+- Most University students vote Labour or Greens.
 Why and how has our education system come to affirm a given political view?

 - If schools say all types of sexuality are equal while the Bible instead esteems monogamous heterosexual marriage, what would cause a Christian youth to believe the Christian view – other than faith?
-What is the rationality of it – if any?
-That is what education is about!
+This is what education is about!

-- What difference would seeing all the statistics on broken families, and the affect this has on us, make?
+- What difference would seeing all the statistics on broken families, and the affect this has on human wellbeing, make?
+Most young people are never shown this!

-- Might the idea that monogamous marriage is sacred make sense if they saw that it was about more than the rights of the couple involved – but instead also the rights of children to grow up on stable homes for the sake of their own mental and emotional wellbeing (quite apart from a myriad of other societal implications this has).
+- Might the idea that monogamous marriage is ‘sacred’ make sense if they saw that it was not about there ‘mere’ rights of the couple involved – but also the rights of children that might result, to grow up on stable homes for the sake of their own mental and emotional wellbeing throughout life?

 - Might an understanding that confining sex to marriage in what was a male-dominated society actually served to protect women help?
-Might an understanding of the suffering resulting children would endure due to having non-committed father in a broken society help?
+Might gaining an understanding of the suffering that children would have to endure due to having a non-committed father and mother in a broken society help?

-- Might the law of love begin to make sense then?
+- Might the law of love (rather than the law of personal liberty to do whatever we feel like) then begin to make sense then?

 For a current example, ‘Inside Out’ is a school program designed to teach children LGBTQ values.
 The challenge we face, however, is not just the principle of treating people who are different to us with grace.
 That’s a no-brainer to most of us.
 Tolerance is not what this programme is about.
 It is about moral dominance – to control and secure ascendancy in any conversation about morality in connection with all these things.
 This is about telling us their definitions of right and wrong with the full expectation that we must comply, or else!